Protests will disappoint Aucklanders - PM

 The TPP agreement to cut tariffs, improve access to markets, and set common ground on labour and environmental standards and intellectual property protections was finally reached in October.

 After the formal signing countries have two years to ratify the agreement and pass domestic legislation to enable it.

-Next story in National: Test soil for contamination, land buyers told
+Next story in New Zealand: Test soil for contamination, land buyers told

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.